WalmsleyIsRad/reflection/README.md

 # End of Third Week
 ## 9/22/2017
 I learned about a network.
 Networks are more than just between two computers.
 It can also occur between two people, two families, two countries, etc. I learned how to encrypt messages using two different methods of encryption.
 I learned that encryption was used during WWII to crack the codes sent from Germany or the U.S. or anywhere so the U.S., for example, could understand the Germans' next move.
 I also learned the internet is not secure because of encryption errors that could happen when sending data to another computer.
 I got to encrypt some codes using the caesar method and other methods.

+---

+# End of Fourth Week
+## 9/29/2017
+I learned about different types of mammals, birds, reptiles.
+I learned that Aaron Swartz was a programmer who created xml and he committed suicide because he believed that sharing information should be free.
+I learned the format of xml and html.
+Xml is open and closed with <,>, and to end a part of xml you have to </"fill in the blank">.
+Html is used to link files on the World Wide Web.
+Html has the same format as xml with the <,>, and /.
+Examples of nodes are <"node">.
+Xml is used for self-describing.